๐Ÿ”งIntro to Mechanics

 The Gravitational Force: Your AP Physics 1 Focus

-Gravity is the force that acts between any two objects with mass, always attractive, and responsible for the large-scale structure of the universe.
+Gravity is the force that acts between any two objects with mass.
+It's always attractive and acts along the line connecting the objects' centers.
 On the AP exam, you'll apply gravitational concepts to analyze motion, weight, and orbital scenarios.

 Newton's Law of Universal Gravitation